ycihan0/Food-Ordering/README.md

 </p>

 # Full-Stack Food Ordering Project With Next.js
+  This project is a comprehensive meal ordering and reservation system developed for a fast food restaurant.
+Built using modern technologies like Next.js, meticulously styled with Tailwind CSS, and utilizing MongoDB as the database, the system offers a user-friendly interface for customers and an efficient management tool for the admin to track orders and manage reservations.

 # Welcome to Sizzle
 Click to see the demo👉 soon...
 Visit for admin panel👉soon..